 Trainees complete two significant training placements in two contrasting schools, carefully selected with their professional training needs and future aspirations in mind.
 This allows them to gain long term teaching experience in each of the two identified key stages, preparing them as they begin to apply for teaching posts.

-- September to mid-February in a KS1 training placement
+- September to January in a KS1 training placement

-- Mid-February to July in a Foundation Stage training placement
+- February to July in a Foundation Stage training placement

 Trainees benefit from enhancement placements in diverse schools and 0-3 provision.